 (All plugins should be deactivated)

-If you cannot access your WordPress ‘Plugins’ section via the WordPress Dashboard, log into your site using cPanel or FTP and locate the ‘Plugins’ folder …
+If you cannot access your WordPress ‘Plugins’ screen via the WordPress Dashboard, log into your site using cPanel or FTP and locate the ‘Plugins’ folder …

 (Locate your plugins folder)